Dyhoereos/food_bank_hackathon/README.md

 In order to compile to a mobile version such as iOS or Android, you can run:

-// If you're on OSX
+If you're on OSX
 ```
 $ ionic build ios
 $ ionic emulate ios
 ```
 or

+If you're on Windows or OSX
 ```
 $ ionic build android
 $ ionic emulate android